fyscher/mimik/share/en_CA.ascii/man3/memcmp.md

 # Name

-strncmp - Compare two fixed length strings, part of libc
+memcmp - Compare data in memory, part of libc

 # Synopsis